National Transmission System: Gas specification and composition

-The specification of gas transported within the NTS is typically within the following parameters.
+The specification of gas transported within the NTS is typically within the following parameters (revised April 2023).

 Parameters marked * are specified in the Gas Safety (Management) Regulations 1996.
+As amended by the Gas Safety (Management) Regulations 2023.

-The composition of natural gas in the NTS is typically as follows.
+The composition of natural gas in the NTS in 1979 was typically as shown below.
+The decline of supply from the UK continental shelf since 2000 and the sharp increase in LNG imports during the 2021 natural gas supplier crisis have made the composition more variable, though still within the calorific value limits.

 Natural gas storage

 Gas storage is used to manage seasonal and short-term variations in the supply and demand of gas in the UK.
 Facilities include salt caverns and onshore LNG storage sites (see above).
-From 1985, gas was stored offshore in the depleted Rough gas field, which held nine days' supply and was the UK's largest store; however, its closure was announced in 2017.
+Since 1985, gas has been stored offshore in the depleted Rough gas field, which initially held nine days' supply and was the UK's largest store.
+This facility, owned by Centrica, was closed in 2017 due to maintenance costs but about 20% of its capacity was reopened in October 2022.

 The operational onshore gas storage facilities in Britain are as follows.